 - An average family of three paid about $265 this past year for water.
 Under the proposal, their rate would be $486 per year, an increase of $221.

 - An average family of five now pays around $970 annually for water.
 Their water bill would increase to $1,744, a hike of $766.

 Dozens of town residents shared their own stories about being on fixed incomes, or struggling to pay bills.
 They also described the service of the company, giving examples of low water pressure, and receiving frequent notices of contamination levels that exceed state and federal limits.

 The Water Company filed its rate request proposal in October, seeking to generate additional revenue to cover the construction of the new water treatment plant.
 The facility is under construction on Dilla Street and is expected to be operational in spring 2013.

-The size of the rate request took town officials by surprise, because initially, the Water Company told officials it would seek a rate hike of about 50 percent.
-Instead, the filing application sought 83 percent, across the board, for all customers.
+The size of the rate request took town officials by surprise, Instead, the filing application sought 83 percent, across the board, for all customers.